xoxzo/blog.xoxzo.com/content/Community/bootstrap-night-vol4-en.md

 according to its value to the user, not set by the number of usage.
 This is very important especially for SaaS products.

-From the customer view, it is very important to find out how convenient and what advantage the service brings in.
+From the customer's point of view, it is very important to find out how convenient and what advantage the service brings in.

 # Finally